jelinzor/Czechitas-Veverky-apka/README.md

 # Czechitas-Veverky-apka
-quick streamlit app for Veverky
+quick streamlit app for Veverky for Keboola